-To better support the implementation of new projects at University of Dallas, the Office of Information Technology Services has created an ITS Project Request process.
+To better support the implementation of new projects at the University of Dallas, the Office of Information Technology Services has created an ITS Project Request process.
 The project request process will ensure proper tracking of requested projects, approved projects, and in progress projects.
 To maximize and plan accordingly, the ITS team needs to understand core details of a project, allowing proper resource allocation, and end user expectations.
 The Information Systems team will be utilizing suitable project management techniques to assure defined projects are being delivered based upon resource availability, identifying critical tasks, keeping the project on track for delivery, identification of communication plans and training needs, and capturing lessons learned to be used in future projects.

 Project Request - Most projects consist of a number of steps.
 A project is temporary in that it has a defined beginning and end in time.
 A project is unique in that it is not routine operations, but specific set of tasks designed to accomplish a singular goal.